auth0/docs/articles/quickstart/spa/angularjs/dashboard-default.md

 ---
 title: Auth0 AngularJS Tutorial
 default: true
-description: This tutorial demonstrates how to use the Auth0 with AngularJS applications
+description: This tutorial demonstrates how to use the Auth0 with AngularJS applications.
 github:
   path: 01-Login
 ---